 It is a great way to use up leftover sweet potatoes.
 They will be much tastier the second time around if you mash and mix up the filling and rebake them than if you just microwave them.

-And using an air fryer to cook them means that they will be ready very quickly.
+And using an air fryer for cooking them means that they will be ready very quickly.
 You can have them on the table for dinner in about 20 minutes, which makes them a delicious side dish for a weeknight meal.

-The sweet potatoes are topped off with chopped pecans.
-They add a bit of crunch to the dish, which contrasts nicely with the soft interior.
+The sweet potatoes are topped off with chopped pecans or marshmallows (or both).
+Pecans add a bit of crunch to the dish, which contrasts nicely with the soft interior.
+Marshmallows make them sweet and gooey.
+They are kind of like miniature sweet potato casseroles!

 How to Make Twice Bake Sweet Potatoes